Table of contents

 The rapid development of our civilization is placing our ecological system in great peril.
 The unfolding situation is already very alarming and is likely to worsen in coming years unless, we, as the human species do something to stop this impending disaster.

-It is evident that one basic thing we can do to avert this crisis and hopefully save our planet (or more precisely, save life on this planet – the earth is not really affected by our irresponsible behavior) is to control our greed and consume less.
+It is evident that one basic thing we can do to avert this crisis and hopefully save our planet (or more precisely, save life on this planet – the earth itself is not really affected by our irresponsible behavior) is to control our greed and consume less.

 We know from experience, that the more joy and contentment we feel, the less external satisfaction we seek.
 I think, therefore, that the practice of yoga can contribute to preserving the life of all species, including our own.
 Practice develops inner resources of contentment, tranquility, and joy.
 By cultivating these inner resources, you won’t need to consume as much.
 You will become less dependent on material amusements or on food to fill the void inside.
 You will not need to flaunt in the latest luxury car or the most recent model of mobile phone to feel worthy.
 When you learn how to find the joy of being in the moment, you won’t need to go on expensive trips, stay in fancy hotels, or perform extreme sports to get stimulated and excited.

 In that respect, yoga helps in renunciation.
 In fact, Vairagya – renunciation, dispassion, non-attachment, or not clinging (see more about Vairagya) is an important component of yoga (see Patanjali Yoga Sutras I.12 & I.16).
 These days, more than ever, the world needs more renunciation.
-It doesn’t have to be complete renunciation, but we must learn to lead a simpler life and to consume less.
+It doesn’t have to be complete renunciation, but we must learn to lead a simpler life and consume less.

 Yoga can help us to reduce our consumption and our ecological footprint, not only by becoming self-contained.
 Yoga, in fact, is preventive medicine and a wonderful public health measure that all countries should embrace and adopt.
 Maintaining the health of the body implies needing fewer medical resources; maintaining the mind balanced implies requiring fewer mental care resources.

-So, your simple daily practice has far-reaching effects, not only on your own well-being but also on the wellbeing of our entire planet Earth.
+So, your simple daily practice has far-reaching effects, not only on your own well-being but also on the well-being of our entire planet Earth.

 Your Practice is not only for Yourself

 Often it seems that asana and meditation are self-centered, secluded practices that lead to isolation, but this is, in fact, a very superficial understanding of these practices.
 Think about what you are projecting out to the world.
-Are you projecting wellbeing, joy, and generosity?
+Are you projecting well-being, joy, and generosity?

 When you are weak or suffer, you are placing a burden on the people around you, as they have to support and care for you.
 You may also hurt and even harm other people because of the poor things you say or do out of your own weakness, fear, or anger.
 Moreover, you will not be able to offer assistance to other people, because you will be constantly occupied with your own suffering.
-When, through practice, you develop mental strength and stability your friends and family members will not have to endure your foul mood, irritability, frustration, or glum.
+When, through practice, you develop mental strength and stability your friends and family members will not have to endure your foul mood, irritability, frustration, or glumness.

 When you create more joy and peace in your life, you will of course benefit from it directly, but you are not the only one to do so.
 Your often isolated practice literally ripples out and affects the people around you.
 When the people around you see your positivity, serenity, and joy, they will be affected.
 Your positive example will inspire them to practice themselves, in order to improve their own lives and the inspiration for yoga practice will flow both inwards and outwards.